TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Provision New Microcontroller/README.md

 Below steps perform a *basic provisioning* for a fresh microcontroller, for example if you just received a bunch of new microcontrollers that you would like to *prepare* for use with *ESPHome* at a later time.

 > [!TIP]
-> As a side effect, *provisioning* also serves as a quick test whether your new microcontrollers work correctly.
+> *Provisioning* also serves as a quick test whether your new microcontrollers work correctly.

-No specific *prerequisite* or *ESPHome configurations* are needed for this step.
+No specific *prerequisites* are needed for this step.
 In fact, you do not even need *ESPHome* for it.
 A compatible web browser (i.e. *Chrome*) is all you need.

-> [!TIP]
-> If the procedure below does not work for your microcontroller, there are alternate ways [to provision ESP32 S2 Mini and similar boards](https://done.land/tools/software/esphome/manualprovisioning) that use incompatible *USB/UART* connectivity.
+Should the procedure below not work for your particular microcontroller (board), then try alternate ways, i.e. [to provision ESP32 S2 Mini and similar boards](https://done.land/tools/software/esphome/manualprovisioning) that are notorious for using incompatible *USB/UART* designs.

 <img src="images/s2_mini_top_overview_t.png" width="40%" height="40%" />

+### Check WiFi Antenna
+Most *ESPxx* microcontrollers come with a built-in *WiFi PCB antenna* and are simple to use.

+Some *ESP32 modules* have an **auxiliary** *IPEX* connector to attach an external antenna in case you need more reach.
+They still *also* have a visible *PCB antenna* which is active by default.
+The *IPEX connector* is not used until you take a *soldering iron* and actively change the antenna connection.

+Finally, some *ESP32 modules* have an *IPEX* connector but **no built-in PCB antenna**.
+This saves space in cases where you *always* want to use an external antenna.

+The downside is that you now **must** attach an external *WiFi antenna* before you can power on the microcontroller.
+If you operate it *without* antenna, this can damage its *RF unit*.
+While it typically does not cause harm to run such a microcontroller for just the few seconds it takes to *provision* it, you shouldn't take this risk and attach an external antenna before proceeding with the provisioning.

+> [!NOTE]
+> Operating a microcontroller without *WiFi antenna* is not just hurting its *RF unit*, it also severely limits reception.
+During *provisioning* you will only be able to connect to *very strong* WiFi signals.

 ### Upload Generic ESPHome Firmware
 In this first step, you upload generic *ESPHome firmware* to your microcontroller: